GigaHierz/blockchain-developer-bootcamp-final-project/README.md

 Next action for the would/could be to get the address of someone from the course, who also already created their original Ocotpus.
 With this address they can create another NFT.
 A baby Octopus. (- this can only happen once with each person registerd).

+Find the app [here](https://octopus-nft-game.herokuapp.com/).
+Unfortunatly it is not yet possible to mint as someone else then the owner.
+The metadata is deployed to ipfs but the image is so far only available as pngURL...
+Anyways enjoy the idea.

 1. Installing dependencies

 To get started, clone the repository on your local machine: